Posted on November 4, 2020

 I’d love to hear what variations you might use for our next trip into the woods!

 We are finally preparing to head out in our RV at last!
-Our State parks are about to open for camping and they have started taking reservations again so we snapped up some spots for June and July.
+Our State parks are about to open for camping and they have started taking reservations so we snapped up some spots for some summer camping.

 In anticipation, we decided to go ahead and hook up and head out this weekend!
 Where to?
 Promise you won’t laugh!?
 We took our new RV out to do some practice driving.
 There.
 It’s out there!
 Commence the giggling!

-While we are admitted Travel Addicts, we are also RV Newbies and with this new moniker comes some anxiety.
+We are RV Newbies and with this new moniker comes some anxiety.
 Our trepidation is primarily around the chore of backing up our rig.
 Having camped as kids we aren’t total newbies to the actual camping and as part of our pre-purchase research, we rented an RV to make sure that this was something we wanted to do.
 However, as kids, we didn’t drive the RV and our rentals were Class C’s which is a very different driving experience.

-We bought our new Grand Design Imagine XLS in March, just prior to being quarantined, so we only had time to squeeze in our first ever camping adventure before travel was put on pause across our State and Nationwide.
+We bought our new Grand Design Imagine XLS just prior to the start of our 2020 Pandemic quarantine, so we only had time to squeeze in our first ever camping adventure before travel was put on pause across our State and Nationwide.
 Right away, we discovered that backing into our driveway was going to be our biggest challenge.
-Our driveway is a dog leg shape and not ideal for Newbies trying to back in our 26 feet plus the truck (we are not huge and happy about that).
+Our driveway is a dog leg shape and not ideal for Newbies trying to back in our 26 feet plus the truck.
 When we brought our RV home for the first time to load up, we managed to get it backed in on the first try despite the awkward bend in the driveway and a few obstacles to be mindful of.
 We know now, that this was just Newbie luck for sure.
 Semi-confident in our new abilities, when we came home, we thought it wouldn’t be a problem.
 This time, we got it in on what had to have been the 50th try!
 This left us frustrated and with our newfound confidence totally diminished.
 Not to mention, we found ourselves trying to figure out how to manage our future camping trips by NOT bringing our rig home from storage at all!

 Since we didn’t feel assured in our skills as a team to back up, we went back to our favorite source of anything we want to know, YouTube.
 After watching “Keep Your Daydream‘s” episode on Sunday, May 10, we thought it was a great idea to take advantage of a bright, sunny day to find a large, unoccupied, unobstructed space in which to practice.
 Appropriately, we used a high school parking lot in which to learn.
 While our YouTube pros make it look relatively simple, we know that isn’t our reality behind the wheel right now.
 So, armed with advice from the more experienced, off we went.